ChrisSamra/thirskOS/README.md

 The following is a list of functions that are currently being worked on:

-* Front page displaying the current period and whether there is school today or not
+* Front page displaying the current period and whether there is school today or not.
+* A calendar system that gives information on the various holidays and events.

 ## Other Links

 If you are a developer, click [here](DEVELOPER.md).

+The changelog of this app can be found [here](CHANGELOG.md).